Eccleria/ewibot/doc/admin.md

 let data = dbData[type][0]; //get corresponding data
 ```

-If there is data in the `db`, the bot fetch the corresponding `threadChannel` where the logs were sent.
+If there is data in the `db`, the bot fetch the corresponding `logChannel` where the logs were sent.
+> Note: for frequent-logs it fetches thread-channel, whereas for `"userAD"` it's the log-channel.
 Then, the bot `bulkDelete` all the logs and get all the messages ids where the process went smooth.
 Then it
 prints in the console the `result` of the process, and remove log message ids from `db`.